-GCSE PE is an opportunity for those that are sport minded, and are playing regular sport, to extend their knowledge and gain an extra GCSE.
+GCSE PE is an opportunity for those that are sport minded, and are playing regular sport, to extend their knowledge in the world of Sport Science!
 The beauty of studying it is that you are assessed in activities you would be taking part in anyway.
 There are also a number of elements in the GCSE PE course that are also covered in Biology, so you will find you get taught some similar content in both subjects - excellent reinforcement!
-You will have 4 hours a fortnight in Year 10, and 5 hours a fortnight in Year 11 with which to cover theory and practical elements.
+You will have 5 hours a fortnight with which to cover theory and practical elements.